 It is easy to think that fast loans or short term loans are a bad thing to get because we often hear in the press about how expensive they are.
 However, if you compare them to some other types of lending, you will see that they may not be as bad as they seem.
 In this article they are compared to overdrafts.

-A fats loan is a short term loan.
+A fast loan is a short term loan.
 They are available from specialist lenders and they tend to be available to everyone, including those with poor credit records.
-They can be arranged very quickly as there is no credit check and therefore are often used in an emergency by borrowers who cannot get alternative loans.
+They can be arranged very quickly as there is no credit check at the point of application and therefore are often used in an emergency by borrowers who cannot get alternative loans.
+A lender will carry out checks if you accept a loan offer.
 Borrowers tend to be offered fairly small amounts of money and pay it back in a short time.

 Representative Example: £400 borrowed for 90 days.
 Total amount repayable is £561.92 in 3 monthly instalments of £187.31.
 Interest charged is £161.92, interest rate 161.9% (variable).
 Representative 305.9% APR.
 We are a broker not a lender.
 We don't charge fees.
 We don't sell your personal information.